MatildaHalttunen/MatildaHalttunen.github.io/cmdline_course.md

 ### Week 2: Navigating a UNIX System

-During the second week we were introduced to UNIX systems as well as remote servers and their safe use with **ssh**.
+During the second week we were introduced to UNIX systems as well as remote servers and their safe use with ssh.
 We were also introdduced to process management and controling the processes from the command line.

 ### Week 3: Basic Corpus Processing